 2007: The editors of Computerworld name Walsh to "40 Innovative IT People to Watch" for developing "innovative, promising technologies which hold the potential to significantly affect society in the near future."
 Walsh received the award for his pioneering work on the Media Grid and Immersive Education.
 News release, article, and profile are available online here.

 2006: Walsh receives Teaching with New Media (TWIN) award, receiving highest honors in the competition for pioneering the use of Immersive Education at Boston College (the competition consisted of nearly 300 other nominees).
 The award was presented to Walsh at a ceremony to honor exemplary uses of technology in teaching.
 Links to the news release and award ceremony video follow.
-The video provides a brief and very limited visual overview of the now obsolete second generation Immersive Education platform and is only a small excerpt of the video shown at the award ceremony: PDF (document overview) and YouTube Video (a version in MS Video format is available here).
+The video provides a brief and very limited visual overview of the now obsolete second generation Immersive Education platform and is only a small excerpt of the video shown at the award ceremony: PDF (document overview) and Video (nominee video).

 2005: Walsh announces the formation of the Immersive Education Initiative during his keynote at the Association of Jesuit Colleges and Universities (AJCU) Conference hosted by Boston College.
 His keynote address, Enabling the Age of Immersive Education, formally ushers in the age of immersion for teaching, learning and training.